Oseniadam/Earned-Value-Management-Systsem-EVMS/README.md

 Current EV is the sum of the budget for the activities accomplished in a given period.
 Earned Value is also called Budgeted Cost of Work Performed (BCWP).

+# Planned Value (PV)
-# Planned Value (PV) is determined by the cost and schedule baseline.
+Planned Value (PV) is determined by the cost and schedule baseline.

+# Actual Cost (AC)
-# Actual Cost (AC) is determined by the actual cost incurred on the project.
+Actual Cost (AC) is determined by the actual cost incurred on the project.

 # Variance Analysis
 PMI’s PMBOK® Guide defines a variance as “a quantifiable deviation, departure, or divergence away from a known baseline or expected value” (PMI, 2004, p.
 379).
 As the project planning components become known, the scope and quality, schedule, and cost estimate.
 The project manager will review with the project’s sponsor or client to seek approval.
 When approval is granted the project has established a planning baseline or time-phased cost plan.
 Also, the project manager will be provided with financial information from accounting that will expressed the actual cost incurred on the project s work is performed, then the project manager will seek information from the team that will state the budgeted cost of work performed on the project, or earned value.
 After those three values are established, a variance analysis can be performed.
 There are two basic expressions of variance, schedule variance and cost variance.